JohannesMKauffmann/dp-api/README.md

 mysql -u root < "path/to/sql/insertdata.sql"
 ```
 ## Running the server
 The API server will run on port 4002 by default.
 It is possible to change the port number.
-To do so, open up config.json and change it yo something you prefer.
+To do so, open up config.json and change it to something of your preference.

 Assuming everything went accordingly, we can now run the server.
 Open a terminal window, cd to the root of this repository and execute
 ```